JupiterOne/security-policy-builder/README.md

 docker run -it -v "$PWD":/mnt --rm jupiterone/pspbuilder psp publish -c /mnt/config.json -t /mnt/templates -a $J1_ACCOUNT_ID -k $J1_API_TOKEN
 ```

+By default, the `psp publish` command will submit your data to JupiterOne as a
-You can optionally add the `--wait` option if you would like to wait for the
+background job and immediately return.
+You can optionally add the `--wait`
+option if you would like to wait for the background publishing work to complete.
-background publishing work to complete.
-When the `--wait` is used a full report
+When the `--wait` is used, the command polls JupiterOne until the task is
-of the publish job is printed to the console.
+complete, and a full report of the publish job is printed to the console.

-Alternatively, you may use username/password auth by passing the
-`-u $J1_USERNAME` flag instead of `-k`.
-This will interactively prompt you for
-your JupiterOne password, and should only be used when manually publishing to J1
-when no API token has been created.
-This will fail if specified with the `-n` or
-`--noninteractive` flags, so we recommend the use of API tokens.

-Your JupiterOne user must have administrator privilege to publish the contents.
+Your JupiterOne token must have `Policies:Admin` privilege, or be issued by an
+account Administrator, in order to publish the contents.

 ### Publishing policies and procedures to Confluence